-Our proprietary product is an internet application (or "App") branded "ZCITY App," which was successfully launched in Malaysia in June 2020.
-We have the know-how and expertise to develop additional/add-on technology-based products and services to complement the ZCITY App, thereby growing its reach and user base.
+Our proprietary product is an internet application (or "App") branded "ZCITY App", which was developed through our wholly owned subsidiary, Gem Reward Sdn.
+Bhd. ("GEM").
+The ZCITY App was successfully launched in Malaysia in June 2020.
+GEM is equipped with the know-how and expertise to develop additional/add-on technology-based products and services to complement the ZCITY App, thereby growing its reach and user base.

 Through simplifying a user's e-payment gateway experience, as well as by providing great deals, rewards and promotions with every use, we aim to make the ZCITY App Malaysia's top reward and payment gateway platform.
-Our longer-term goal for the ZCITY App is for it to become one of the most used applications throughout Southeast Asia ("SEA") and Japan.
+Our longer-term goal is for the ZCITY App and its ever-developing technology to become one of the most well-known commercialized applications more broadly in Southeast Asia and Japan.

-As of July 31, 2022, we had over 2,021,910 registered users and over 1,998 registered merchants.
+As of December 5, 2022, we had over 2,312,114 registered users and over 1,998 registered merchants.